Troubleshooting problems with emails and email signatures on mobile devices

 Most mobile devices (such as those based on Android, Windows Phone, or iOS) send emails in Plain Text.
 That is why you need to ensure that a Plain Text signature layout is defined for each signature rule in the CodeTwo software that you use.
 Learn more about the signature formats and layouts available in:

-If you already have an HTML signature created for your rule, you can use the Convert to Plain Text option (Fig. 3.) available in the signature editor of your CodeTwo software (learn more).
+If you already have an HTML signature created for your rule, you can use the Convert to plain text option (Fig. 6.) available in the template editor of CodeTwo Exchange Rules (in CodeTwo Email Signatures 365, you can access this option via the HTML to plain text button).
 Your signature will be automatically converted to plain text.
 You can save the changes and close the editor.

 Once you have both HTML and Plain Text signature layouts defined for your rules, CodeTwo software adds an appropriate signature version to emails, depending on the device used to send them.
 In the case of mobile devices, plain text signatures are added.
 If you prefer to add HTML signatures (which look better as the HTML format offers more customization options), some CodeTwo products allow you to convert plain text emails to HTML.
 Read our Knowledge Base article to learn about the available options.

 You can learn more about this problem in our Knowledge Base article.